 Nothing!
 Different countries spell it a little differently.
 Generally, the rule of thumb is that if a country has an ‘e’ in its name, it usually spells Whiskey with an ‘e’ in it – i.e. America – whiskey – Japan – Whisky.

 Why do people add Water to their Whisky?

-To slightly dilute the strong alcohol – water, even in a minimal amount, sometimes makes the whisky appear more rounder and smoother and enhances the flavour.
-It is, however, purely personal to each drinker – some like it straight, and some always like to add a little water.
+To slightly dilute the strong alcohol – water, even in a minimal amount, sometimes makes the whisky appear rounder and smoother and enhances the flavour.
+However, it is purely personal to each drinker – some like it straight, and some like to add a little water.

 Where is Whisky made?

 Access to a good water source and the necessary raw ingredients such as barley or alternative cereal crops.
 Scotland, Ireland, the USA and Japan are the most popular Whisky producers in the World!

 Are there any similarities between Whisky and Wine?

 Not really!
 Many casks that have held wine in a previous life are commonly used in the maturing process of Single Malt whiskies; this is probably one of the only links between the two.